About Andrew Harrison

-I qualified in 1992 and joined HJA in March 2015.
-I specialise in clinical negligence claims and have a wide range of experience from birth-related injuries to mother and child, brain damage following surgery (for example late removal of untreated tumours) and other cases involving disablement or life-limiting injuries to orthopaedic negligence claims (hip/knee replacements), cosmetic and dental surgery claims.
-I have also dealt with fatal cases involving significant dependency claims.
+Andrew qualified in 1992 and joined HJA in March 2015.
+He specialises in clinical negligence claims and has a wide range of experience from birth-related injuries to mother and child, brain damage following surgery (for example late removal of untreated tumours) and other cases involving disablement or life-limiting injuries to orthopaedic negligence claims (hip/knee replacements), cosmetic and dental surgery claims.
+Andrew has also dealt with fatal cases involving significant dependency claims.

 - 2015 – present – Partner, Hodge Jones & Allen